Snowstorm in Minnesota shatters record, causes hundreds of crashes and spinouts

 Minneapolis/St. Paul International Airport saw 7.9 inches of snow, breaking a record set in 1916

-An early season snowstorm dumped a record-breaking amount of snow across Minnesota on Tuesday, knocking out power to thousands and leading to hundreds of accidents.
+An early-season snowstorm dumped a record-breaking amount of snow across Minnesota on Tuesday, knocking out power to thousands and leading to hundreds of accidents.

 The National Weather Service (NWS) forecast office for the Twin Cities said that 7.9 inches of snow fell at Minneapolis/St. Paul International Airport, which broke a previous daily record of three inches set back on Oct.
 20, 1916.